fotomash/zanalytics-quant/docs/architecture.md

 ## Network Routing

-The diagram below shows external traffic flowing from the host through Traefik to internal services.
+The diagram below shows external traffic flowing from the host through Traefik to internal services and their data stores.
+It also highlights the `/exec` call from the MCP service into Django.

 ```mermaid
 graph LR